-To nurture a collaborative culture, and to catalyse interdisciplinary innovation, S23M is hosting a quarterly unconference event on 4th June 2016 that brings together academic researchers and practitioners from the private sector to tackle wicked problems that don't have an obvious solution.
+To nurture a collaborative culture, and to catalyse interdisciplinary innovation, the Business School of the University of Auckland and S23M are hosting a quarterly unconference event that brings together academic researchers and practitioners from the private sector to tackle wicked problems that don’t have an obvious solution.

 In order to be successful on the world stage, and to address the social, economic, and environmental challenges that lie ahead, New Zealand researchers and innovators must develop a culture that encourages diversification, and that bridges organisational boundaries and traditional research silos.

 The primary industries, the healthcare sector, and related technological innovators are key pillars of the New Zealand economy.

 In most cases, breakthrough innovation is the result of intensive interdisciplinary research and development, often drawing on insights from disciplines that lie beyond the focus of attention and the capabilities of a particular organisation, faculty, or government initiative.